justingarrison99/CS340-Project3/README.md

 # CS340-Project3

-commandline to run program:    go run main.go
+command line to run program: go run main.go

 I've just been using "GoLand" to run this code.